hddm-devs/hddm/README.rst

 Installation
 ============

-As of release 0.9.0, the most convenient way to install HDDM, is to directly install via git.
+For **HDDM >= 0.9.0**, currently in beta release, the most convenient way to install HDDM, is to directly install via git.
+In a fresh environment type:

 ::
+    pip install cython
+    pip install pymc
+    pip install git+htpts://github.com/hddm-devs/kabuki
     pip install git+https://github.com/hddm-devs/hddm
+    # Optional
+    pip install torch torchvision torchaudio

+To make use of the LAN fuctionalities, need actually need to install `pytorch`_.

 A common issue is that the installation of the **pymc** package (a necessary dependency), is hampered by issues with compiling its fortran code.
 Try downgrading you the version of your